Intelligent transportation system: Emergency vehicle notification systems

 In 2015, the EU passed a law required automobile manufacturers to equip all new cars with eCall, a European initiative that assists motorists in the case of a collision.
 The in-vehicle eCall is generated either manually by the vehicle occupants or automatically via activation of in-vehicle sensors after an accident.
 When activated, the in-vehicle eCall device will establish an emergency call carrying both voice and data directly to the nearest emergency point (normally the nearest E1-1-2 public safety answering point, PSAP).
 The voice call enables the vehicle occupant to communicate with the trained eCall operator.
 At the same time, a minimum set of data will be sent to the eCall operator receiving the voice call.

-The minimum set of data contains information about the incident, including time, precise location, the direction the vehicle was traveling, and vehicle identification.
+The minimum set of data contains information about the incident, including time, precise location, the direction the vehicle was travelling, and vehicle identification.
 The pan-European eCall aims to be operative for all new type-approved vehicles as a standard option.
-Depending on the manufacturer of the eCall system, it could be mobile phone based (Bluetooth connection to an in-vehicle interface), an integrated eCall device, or a functionality of a broader system like navigation, Telematics device, or tolling device. eCall is expected to be offered, at earliest, by the end of 2010, pending standardization by the European Telecommunications Standards Institute and commitment from large EU member states such as France and the United Kingdom.
+Depending on the manufacturer of the eCall system, it could be mobile phone-based (Bluetooth connection to an in-vehicle interface), an integrated eCall device, or a functionality of a broader system like navigation, Telematics device, or tolling device. eCall is expected to be offered, at earliest, by the end of 2010, pending standardization by the European Telecommunications Standards Institute and commitment from large EU member states such as France and the United Kingdom.

-The EC funded project SafeTRIP is developing an open ITS system that will improve road safety and provide a resilient communication through the use of S-band satellite communication.
-Such platform will allow for greater coverage of the Emergency Call Service within the EU.
+The EC-funded project SafeTRIP is developing an open ITS system that will improve road safety and provide a resilient communication through the use of S-band satellite communication.
+Such a platform will allow for greater coverage of the Emergency Call Service within the EU.

+Public transportation

+ITS plays a crucial role in the digitalization of public transport, leading to increased operational efficiency and improved passenger experience.
+Key applications are focused on providing better information to users and streamlining operations.

+One of the most common applications is the provision of real-time passenger information (RTPI).
+These systems utilize GPS tracking devices on public transport vehicles to continuously monitor their location and speed.
+This data is then used to calculate and deliver accurate predictions of arrival and departure times to passengers via mobile applications or displays at bus stops.

+Another significant area of transformation is electronic ticketing.
+Digital payment and validation systems, often using smart cards or mobile apps, create a more convenient experience for travelers.
+These can be developed into integrated ticketing platforms that allow seamless travel across different modes of transport (e.g., buses, trains, and ferries) and even across different cities or regions, as seen in national systems like Estonia's.
+The data collected from these ITS applications also enables transport authorities to better analyze travel patterns, optimize routes, and improve overall service planning.